 Tivoli is also open in mid-October for an early Halloween celebration, and it has a Christmas Market from late November until the end of December.
 See the official Web site (listed below) for details.

-Tivoli isn't cheap: In 2012, the standard entrance fee for adults and children of 8+ years is DKK 95.
-Children from 0 to 7 years of age are free.
+Tivoli isn't cheap: In 2012 (when this article was last updated), the standard entrance fee for adults and children of 8+ years was DKK 95.
+Children from 0 to 7 years of age were free.

 Tip: Most of Tivoli's rides are pleasant rather than thrilling.
 You might want to save most of your ride budget for Bakken, a 400-year-old amusement park north of the city that has one of Europe's highest roller coasters.